 Jennifer has a passion for volunteering for arts organizations.
 She has served as an Assistant Venue Manager at Sundance Film Festival’s New Frontier, Volunteer Manager at the Columbus International Film+Video Festival, and Volunteer Coordinator at the IMERSA Summit.
 She has supported Kindling Arts Festival in Nashville Tennessee, both in helping with volunteer and graphic design needs.
 She helped found the Make Nashville makerspace, serving as Board Secretary and Director of Education.

-For her own work, Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient, an EYEO Festival fellow, and she has received a Graduate Research Grant to study interaction techniques for live performance.
-She is proficient in a variety of programming languages for data analysis and creative coding, in several 2-D and 3-D animation tools, and has expert-level knowledge of most of the common applications in the Adobe suite.
+Ms. Deafenbaugh has been a Greater Columbus Arts Council Artist Support Grant Recipient and an EYEO Festival fellow.
+She received a Graduate Research Grant at MICA to study interaction techniques for live performance.
+She is proficient in a variety of programming languages for data analysis and creative coding, has a solid foundation in both 2-D and 3-D animation tools, and has expert-level knowledge of most of the common applications in the Adobe suite.